sthagen/leeway/docs/index.md

 But, we use decentralized version control (git), so any clone can become the source to everyone's benefit, no central only code.
 Anyway, the preferred public clones of `leeway` are:

-* [on codeberg](https://codeberg.org/sthagen/leeway) - a collaboration platform and git hosting for free and open source software, content and projects.
+* [on codeberg](https://codeberg.org/sthagen/leeway) - a democratic community-driven, non-profit software development platform operated by Codeberg e.V.
 * [at sourcehut](https://git.sr.ht/~sthagen/leeway) - a collection of tools useful for software development.